fabiolune/fabiolune.github.io/README.md

 * Javascript
 * SQL

-### Project Lead - Must srl (2008 - 2010)
+## Project Lead - Must srl (2008 - 2010)

-MUST is a small company focusing on the production od e-learning technology and methodology.
+MUST is a small company focusing on the production of e-learning products.

 Key responsibilities:
 * Instructional design